 A course on human relations helped Kane learn to get veterans to open up.
 “Rapport with vets, especially ones with [multiple] disorders, can be hard to come by,” he says.
 “Forming a common bond without judgement is required if you expect someone to tell you the truth and not sugarcoat or gloss over important details that they may find embarrassing.”

 Kane’s experience illustrates one way in which the New Hampshire Humanities Collaborative is ensuring that humanities studies remain relevant—and a viable companion to STEM-related fields.
-The Collaborative, which promotes the study of languages, literature, philosophy, and other humanities disciplines, was co-founded by the University of New Hampshire (UNH) College of Liberal Arts and the Community College System of New Hampshire, funded by a pair of grants totaling $824,000 from The Andrew W. Mellon Foundation.
+The Collaborative, which promotes the study of languages, literature, philosophy, and other humanities disciplines, was cofounded by the University of New Hampshire (UNH) College of Liberal Arts and the Community College System of New Hampshire, funded by a pair of grants totaling $824,000 from the Mellon Foundation.

 "In terms of long-term job satisfaction and long-term earnings, humanities students often do better."